redSkies47/cs361-weather-app-portfolio/README.md

 />](https://www.youtube.com/embed/GPos-BuGtzc)

 ### Built With
-This project was built with Javascript, Express, Dotenv for the backend.
-The frontend uses React and CSS.
+This project was built with Javascript, Express, and Dotenv for the backend.
+The frontend uses React, HTML, and CSS.

 To support planning and collaborating, I used Asana for Sprint Planning.